distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 When `p_yes(t)` is near 0% or 100%, the low-probability conditional market often becomes thin.
 A probability band excludes that extreme regime, but probability alone does not establish liquidity or make the spread manipulation-resistant.

-Eligible observations must satisfy both the probability band and a separately specified minimum-depth or quote-quality rule for the conditional markets.
-The liquidity rule remains an open design requirement.
+Eligible observations must satisfy a probability band requirement.

 It defines `p_yes(t)` as the YES price in the event market and “in-band time” as time where `p_yes(t) ∈ [5%, 95%]`.